Polycystic ovary syndrome

 - Main Points

-Polycystic ovary syndrome (PCOS) is a set of symptoms that can have an impact on periods, fertility, hormones, and aspects of your appearance, and the condition might have a long-term effect in your health.
+Polycystic ovary syndrome (PCOS) is a hormonal imbalance that can have an impact on periods, fertility and aspects of your appearance.
 It is a common condition that affects 2 to 6 in every 100 women.
+In the longer-term it can also increase your risk of certain medical conditions including heart disease and diabetes.

 What causes PCOS?

-The cause of this condition is not yet fully known and it might be due to a combination of genetic and environmental factors.
-It often runs in families, and the risk of developing PCOS may be increased if one of your relatives (mother, aunt, sister) is affected by the syndrome.
+The symptoms of PCOS are mainly related to abnormal hormone levels.
+Why some women get this condition is not yet fully known.
+It’s likely due to a combination of genetic and environmental factors.
+It often runs in families and the risk of developing PCOS may be increased if one of your relatives (mother, aunt, sister) is affected by the syndrome.

 Testing for PCOS